 Prescriptions can be incredibly expensive, and for many of us they are no longer covered by our insurance plans.
 There are a number of tricks and tips you can use to cut costs and save on prescriptions for everyone in the house (even your pets!).

 We ran by CVS yesterday to pick up a prescription cream called in by a doctor only to find out it was $171… so we drove away and left it right there.
-My husband thought I was crazy when I told him I didn’t get it, but I know we can get it for around $9… so I’m not about to pay $171!!
+My husband thought I was crazy when I told him I didn’t get it, but I know we can get it for around $9 and refuse to pay that!!

 Let me put on my Registered Nurse hat for a moment and share some of my tips for cutting your prescription costs.

 After hearing the price for my husbands $171 eye cream, I asked the pharmacist if there were other options that might be cheaper (the pharmacist is your friend).
 He shared that had the doctor ordered an ointment instead of the cream it would be $50 rather than $171.
-He also found that the second medication that was ordered with actually the same as the over the counter hydrocortisone.
 To save $121 I’ll gladly call and ask the doctor if we can switch from a cream to an ointment!

 If you want to save the phone calls, use the database at GoodRX to search prices.
 While it may be off a little from the actual price I’ve found it to be pretty reliable.